CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 12. Click on **Save**.
 Wait for the policy update to complete successfully.

 ### Exercise 2: Explore Azure Policy

+Azure Policy keeps track of compliance for your Azure resources based on policy definitions you assign, these are called policy assignments.
+By default, Microsoft provides many built-in definitions that you can leverage as you see fit.

 1. Type **Policy** in the search box located on the top of the **Azure Portal** page and click on it.
 Alternately, you can navigate to the policy section by clicking on this link https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade.